What precautionary measures will be taken by Camp Muskoka?

 What do we need to bring with us?

-Each family should bring their own twin/single bed linens, towels, blankets and pillows.
+Each family is required to bring their own twin/single bed linens, towels, blankets, and pillows.
 Pack enough clothes to last the duration of your stay as laundry facilities are not available.
 Please bring your own toiletries (shampoo, soaps, etc.).
-Feel free to bring your own fishing rod, favourite sports equipment, bikes, etc. Please, bring your own water bottle (refillable anywhere in camp) so you can stay hydrated during the day and don't forget to bring a white 100% cotton shirt to have some tie dye fun!
+Feel free to bring your own fishing rod, favourite sports equipment, bikes, etc. Please, bring your own water bottle (refillable in your cottage).
+Don't forget to bring a white 100% cotton shirt to have some tie dye fun!

 Families are encouraged to bring lawn chairs and beach umbrellas or mats to find comfort on the waterfront and around their cottage.
 Each cottage will have cleaning supplies available.
-You should bring a good supply of hand sanitizer for your family's use, and masks for each person to wear, when 2 meter / 6 feet distancing can not be met or when you feel the need to wear them.
+You should bring a good supply of hand sanitizer for your family's use, and masks for each person to wear.

 How do families know which activities they can go to?

-You will be asked prior to arrival which activities you would like to participate in.
-Activities will be scheduled prior to your stay and provided to you upon arrival along with a facility map.
-Please be aware that you may not get your first choice of activity each period, but we will ensure you will participate during your week.
+You will be asked which activities you would like to participate in.
+Activities will be scheduled to ensure physical distancing measures.
+Please be aware that you may not get your first choice of activity each period, but we will ensure you will participate during your stay.

 When is Check-in & Check-out?

-Check In will be between 3pm – 4pm on Sundays.
+Check In will be between 3pm – 4pm.
 Upon arrival at Camp Muskoka, please stay in your vehicle and one of our hosts will meet and greet you.
 You will be screened and directed to your accommodations, where you can park your vehicle and unload.

-Check Out is at 11:00am Saturdays.
+Check Out is at 11:00am.
 We ask that you leave your cottage "sweep clean", garbage put in its place, and all personal belongings removed.

 Can I stay on-site after check-out?

-Unfortunately, not.
-To ensure our team can properly sanitise our facilities between families, all guests are required to leave the site on Saturday no later than 11:00am checkout.
-Should you wish to enjoy Muskoka a little longer, our staff would be happy to offer several options to suit your family’s tastes.
+Unfortunately, no. To ensure our team can properly sanitise our facilities between families, all guests are required to leave the site on your departure date, no later than 11:00am checkout.

 Should we get tested before coming to Camp Muskoka?

-The current guidelines do not require you to get tested before coming to camp.
+The current guidelines do not require you to get tested before coming to Camp Muskoka.
 We will have a screening process prior to and upon arrival that meets the public health guidelines.

 Can we bring our family pet?